Embryo Transfer, Oocyte Collection, and ICSI Services

 For deceased mares, the ovaries can be recovered by your veterinarian on the farm immediately following death or euthanasia.

 The ovaries are transported to the Hofmann Center for oocyte recovery.
 Every follicle in the ovary is individually scraped multiple times to recover the oocyte.
-We have an excellent oocyte recovery rate of over 80% per scraped follicle.
+On average our oocyte recovery rate is approximately 80% per scraped follicle.

-Recovered oocytes are taken to our PEARL Lab, specializing in intracytoplasmic sperm injection (ICSI).
+Recovered oocytes will be packaged and shipped to an outside laboratory which specializes in ICSI.
 The remainder of the procedure is the same as that described above.

 If you are interested in oocyte recovery and ICSI, please contact our reproduction team today.

-This photo from our PEARL Lab shows an equine egg (oocyte) being held by a holding pipette.
-Then, a tiny needle used to pick up a single sperm from the chosen stallion’s semen, and the needle is then advanced through the outer covering of the egg (the zona pellucida), through the egg’s cell membrane and into the center of the egg.
+The photo below shows the ICSI procedure.
+The equine oocyte or egg (round structure) is held in place by the holding pipette (device on the left).
+A tiny needle (device on the right) is used to pick up a single sperm from the chosen stallion’s semen.
+The needle is advanced through the outer covering of the egg, the zona pellucida, through the egg’s cell membrane and into the center of the egg.
 The sperm is then gently injected and the needle is withdrawn.

 Reproductive technology has been a strength of Penn Vet’s since research on mammalian embryo culture in the 1960s, followed by Benjamin Brackett, PhD production of the first calf via in vitro fertilization in 1981, and Ralph Brinster, PhD’s groundbreaking research on transgenesis in the early 1980s.
 The first use of ovariectomized mares as embryo recipients was reported here at New Bolton Center shortly thereafter.
 It is fitting that our clinical services continue in this tradition by offering advanced reproductive services for our patients.